2025 Watchlist

 SB 147 / HB 60: Requires the Tennessee Department of Transportation to label rest areas if they include a family restroom

-Sponsor: Senator Adam Lowe and Representative Kevin Raper
+Sponsors: Senator Adam Lowe and Representative Kevin Raper

 Position: Support